Mitigate threats by using Windows 10 security features

 Disabling of NT Virtual DOS Machine (NTVDM): The old NTVDM kernel module (for running 16-bit applications) is disabled by default, which neutralizes the associated vulnerabilities.
 (Enabling NTVDM decreases protection against Null dereference and other exploits.)

 Supervisor Mode Execution Prevention (SMEP): Helps prevent the kernel (the "supervisor") from executing code in user pages, a common technique used by attackers for local kernel elevation of privilege (EOP).
-This requires processor support found in Intel Ivy Bridge or later processors, or ARM with PXN support.
+This configuration requires processor support found in Intel Ivy Bridge or later processors, or ARM with PXN support.

 Safe unlinking: Helps protect against pool overruns that are combined with unlinking operations to create an attack.
 Windows 10 includes global safe unlinking, which extends heap and kernel pool safe unlinking to all usage of LIST_ENTRY and includes the "FastFail" mechanism to enable rapid and safe process termination.